Strobesstrobes

 TL;DR

-• ✓A red team assessment is a goal-based attack simulation that emulates a real adversary to test whether your people, process, and technology can detect and respond to an intrusion.
+• ✓A red team assessment is a goal-based attack simulation that emulates a real adversary to test whether your people, process, and technology detect and respond to an intrusion.

 What is a red team assessment?